raphaelbrugier/aws-lambda-java-exec-context/README.md

 # Java Lambda - context evaluation

 This Lambda code shows how AWS reuses the same environment context between several Java Lambda executions[^1].
-Especially, this demonstrates how the function handler is called from a Singleton instance.
+Especially, this demonstrates how the function handler is invoked from the same Singleton instance every time - until AWS reclaims the Lambda.

-My definition of a '_Lambda environment context_' is the following:
+My definition of a '_Lambda execution context_' is the following:

 - the container running the Lambda
 - the JVM running the Lambda